vivsiu/TipsPls/README.md

 2) Ran into an error when attempting to change a variable name.
 It was because I didn't update the Outlet name properly so after some debugging I figured I had to rehook them up properly.

 3) Spent more time than expected to figure out where to properly place the animation blocks (first time doing this) but was able to figure it out by adding some test views and animating them with longer duration.
 It was later removed once I got the hang of it.

+4) When implementing the additional feature to update tip percentages in Settings, took me a while to learn and figure out how to pass the values from the Settings View to the Main View (learned about segue and delegates in navigation controllers).
+I also had to clean up some code and add functions to make converting between String and Double easier.
+Was finally able to achieve what I wanted by tackling these one piece at a time.

 ## License